+Ondas has two business segments that generate revenue: Ondas Networks and OAS.
 Ondas Networks is engaged in the development, marketing, and sale of wireless radio systems for secure, wide area mission-critical, business-to-business networks.
 Ondas Networks generates revenue primarily from the sale of our FullMAX System and the delivery of related services, along with non-recurring engineering ("NRE") development projects with certain customers.

-OAS generates revenue through the sales of their Optimus system and separately priced support, maintenance and ancillary services directly related to the sale of the Optimus system.
-OAS also generates service revenue by selling a data subscription service to its customers based on the information collected by their autonomous systems.
+OAS generates revenue through the sales of their Optimus SystemTM, the Iron Drone RaiderTM, and separately priced support, maintenance and ancillary services directly related to the sale of the Optimus SystemTM and the Iron Drone RaiderTM.